One of the most common questions we hear is:

 We partnered with Urunji Child Care Trust in Nathenje, Malwai to help reverse the effects of deforestation.
 Working with local schools, we planted trees like Moringa and Kesiyasi, along the Nathenje river.
 The students were involved with the tree planting, learning a lesson about climate change, reforestation, and biodiversity.

-If you’d like to learn a little more about our planting projects and see lots of photos of our nurseries, check out our planting projects page.
+The trees you’ve planted are all around the world!
+Make sure you register your trees using the QR code on your product hangtag, so you can see exactly where your trees are.
+If you’d like to learn a little more about our planting projects and see tons of photos of our nurseries, check out our planting projects page.